MCJack123/craftos2/README.md

 ## FAQ
 ### Why is the ComputerCraft ROM/BIOS not included with the source?
 ComputerCraft and its assets are licensed under a copyleft license that requires anything using its code to be under the same license.
 Since I want CraftOS-PC 2 to remain under only the MIT license, I will not be distributing any original ComputerCraft files with the CraftOS-PC 2 source.
+You can still aquire the ROM [separately](https://github.com/MCJack123/craftos2-rom).

-### Why did you choose C/C++?
+### Why did you choose C++?
 Since the original ComputerCraft code is written in Java, it may seem like a better idea to create an emulator based on the original mod code.
-But I found that using native C and C++ lets the emulator run much better.
+But I found that using native C++ lets the emulator run much better than if it was in Java.

 **1. It runs much faster**
 One of the biggest issues I had with CraftOS-PC Classic was that it *ran too slow*.
 The Java VM adds much overhead to the program which, frankly, is unnecessary.
-As a native program, CraftOS-PC 2 runs (%d)% faster than CraftOS-Classic.
+As a native program, CraftOS-PC 2 runs 2x faster than CraftOS-Classic.
 The barebones nature of native code allows this speed boost to exist.

 **2. It uses less memory**
 Another problem with CraftOS-PC Classic was that it used much more memory than necessary.
 At startup, CraftOS-PC Classic used well over 150 MB of memory, which could grow to nearly a gigabyte with extensive use.
-CraftOS-PC 2 only uses 40 MB at startup, and under my testing has never gone over 100 MB.
-This is due to C's manual memory management and the absence of the entire JVM.
+CraftOS-PC 2 only uses 40 MB at startup on Mac (10 on Windows!), and under my testing has never gone over 100 MB.
+This is due to C++'s manual memory management and the absence of the entire JVM.

 **3. It's the language Lua's written in**
 Using the same language that Lua uses guarantees compatibility with the base API.
 LuaJ has many known issues that can hinder development and cause much confusion while writing programs.
 Writing CraftOS-PC 2 using liblua guarantees that Lua will behave as it should.

 **4. It doesn't rely on any single platform**
 I wanted to keep CraftOS-PC Classic's wide compatibility in CraftOS-PC 2.
 Using other languages such as C# or Swift are platform-dependent and are not guaranteed to work on any platform.
-C is a basic language that's always present and maintains a portable library that works on all platforms.
+C++ is a basic language that's always present and maintains a portable library that works on all platforms.
 I've moved all platform-specific code into the platform_*.cpp files so the rest of the code can remain as independent as possible.